Graphene Field Effect Transistors: A Review: Graphene

 Another crucial result that appears in the vicinity of the Dirac points is the relativistic Dirac equation.
 In fact, by finding the first order Taylor expansion of the function $f$, the matrix representation $\mathcal{H}$ of the Hamiltonian describing electrons near the Dirac points may be written as \cite{review}\footnotemark

 where $\boldsymbol{\sigma} = (\sigma_x, \sigma_y)$ is a vector of $2 \times 2$ Pauli matrices $\sigma_x$ and $\sigma_y$ given by

 and

 $\mathbf{k}' \equiv \mathbf{k} - \mathbf{k}_0$, and $\cdot$ denotes a standard dot product (component-wise multiplication).
+Before we discuss the physical implication of the above, it is convenient to slightly digress to describe the Dirac physics concluded above.
+Originally, the Dirac equation was proposed as a relativistic description of spin $1/2$ particles.
+In a general form, the equation can be given by.

-Equation (\ref{eq:dirac}) is the Dirac equation for massless relativistic fermions in two dimensions.
+where $\psi$ is the spinor of the fermion and $\gamma$ are the so called Gamma matrices.
+Comparing with equation (13),equation (\ref{eq:dirac}) is the Dirac equation for massless relativistic fermions in two dimensions.
 Thus, $\pi$ electrons in graphene behave like massless relativistic particles near the Dirac point, making graphene a miniaturized laboratory for testing models from quantum field theory \cite{lab}.
 Evidently, graphene is a material of great interest not only in the realm of condensed matter physics and electronic engineering research, but also in high energy physics.